Vorlonhomeworld/BBCL/12 Time for the Slime.md

 ## Ok, but what the heck's SWANK?

 Swank is a [wire protocol](https://en.wikipedia.org/wiki/Wire_protocol) that allows the Common Lisp REPL to run inside Emacs.
+It works by starting a network session on port 4005 (that's it's default port to use, but it can be made to use a port of your own choosing!) and within that session, it opens up the REPL, allowing you to send commands to and from it.
+As a result, it allows you to test code that's being written in Emacs.  (* Just a note, I'm more familiar with Slime so I'll be referring to it more than Sly or Ilisp or Slimv or Vlime.).

+Not only can Swank allow you to communicate with the Repl through Emacs, but SWANK can be used to communicate to a remote computer running a Common Lisp session or, if you happen to use StumpWm, you can communicate directly with the Window Manager in Common Lisp and make any kind of change you'd like to that Window manager!

 This gives us the ability to write code using the
 REPL and we can test that code without having to leave emacs and with the code still visible to us.
 It's literally the heart of SLIMV, VLIME, SLIME and SLY!